tox-dev/tox/.github/CONTRIBUTING.md

 # Contributing to ``tox``

-Thank you for your interest in contributing to virtualenv!
+Thank you for your interest in contributing to ``tox``!
 There are many ways to contribute, and we appreciate all of them.
 As a reminder, all contributors are expected to follow our [Code of Conduct][coc].

 [coc]: https://www.pypa.io/en/latest/code-of-conduct/